 We hope this article has given you a good understanding of positive psychology—what it is, what it isn’t, where it’s been, and where it’s going.

-Positive psychology is a field with a ton of potential for improving the lives of people around the world, and a ton of impactful findings have already been discovered.
+Positive psychology is a field with a huge potential for improving the lives of people around the world, and many impactful findings have already been discovered.

 The bottom line is, if you want to keep up in the world of coaching, teaching, counseling, therapy, and a dozen other domains, make sure to keep an eye out for what’s new in positive psychology!